Mild Traumatic Brain Injury

 We hope the information below helps you better understand mild traumatic brain injury.
-For help from a TBI attorney now, call Michigan Auto Law at (800) 777-0028.
+For help from a TBI attorney, call Michigan Auto Law at (800) 777-0028.
 There’s no cost or obligation.

 A mild traumatic brain injury (MTBI) is a medical classification for a type of traumatic brain injury.
 The effects of a mild traumatic brain injury can sometimes be relatively less severe than other traumatic brain injuries.
 Still, mild traumatic brain injury is a very serious condition, and cannot be taken lightly.
 It doesn’t mean the auto accident victim’s disabilities and impairments are also “mild.”